 The SBA 504 Loan Program provides healthy small and medium-sized businesses with long-term fixed rate financing for the acquisition or construction of fixed assets.
 Projects are financed through a unique public/private partnership that involves private lenders financing 50% of project costs, MCDC covering up to 40% of project costs, and small businesses investing at least 10% of project costs.
 By taking a secondary collateral position on project assets, SBA provides a “collateral cushion” for the primary lender and reduces the amount of equity normally required of the borrower.

-For additional information on how Michigan Certified Development Corporation can help fund your business, please visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!
+For more information on Maru Grand Rapids L.L.C. www.marurestaurant.com and for additional information on how Michigan Certified Development Corporation can help fund your business, please visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!

 To view more profiles, click here

 Marysville Tire and Auto, Inc. (MTA) was formed by Jeff Semrow and Jim MacMillan in 1993.
 They currently operate one of the largest independent repair facilities in St. Clair County.
 After many years of leasing, Jeff and Jim wanted to purchase their own building with 10 service bays, similar in size to their leased building with a few modifications to the lay out.
 Their new location will be almost directly across the street from their leased location.
 Jeff and Jim were able to obtain low rate financing with only 10% down.
 This was made possible through the use of the SBA 504 Loan Program and by partnering with MCDC and Eastern Michigan Bank.